wp-plugins/no-longer-in-directory/readme.txt

 2. Activate the plugin.

-3. Click the No Longer in Directory items in the Plugins Menu to see results.
+3. Click the No Longer in Directory item in the Plugins Menu to see results.

 == Screenshots ==

 1. Plugin Page

 == Changelog ==

+= 1.0.34 =

+* Refreshed removed and no longer updated plugin lists with data from December 1, 2014
+* Added additional security advisories
+* Corrected German localization
+* Minor code cleanup

 = 1.0.33 =